cllckn/information-and-communication-technologies/module6/README.md

 ### **NAT (Network Address Translation)**

-Network Address Translation (NAT) is a technique used by routers and firewalls to modify IP addresses in packet headers during transit to manage address spaces.
-It allows multiple devices on a private network to share a single public IP address and also adds a basic layer of security by hiding internal addresses.
+Network Address Translation (NAT) is a technique used by routers and firewalls to **modify IP addresses** in packet headers during transit **to manage address spaces**.

+***It allows multiple devices on a private network to share a single public IP address and also adds a basic layer of security by hiding internal addresses.***

 **Types:**
 - **SNAT (Source NAT):** Converts private → public IP for outbound traffic